Naomi Whitehead: Biography

-Naomi Washington was born on September 26, 1910, of African American descent in rural Georgia to Douglas and Pauline (née Young) Washington, where she grew up on a farm picking cotton and tobacco.
-She lived in Patterson, Georgia, in her youth with her older siblings Douglas Jr., Clarence, Ellen and Viola.
+Naomi Washington was born on September 26, 1910 of African American descent in rural Georgia to Douglas and Pauline (née Young) Washington, where she grew up on a farm picking cotton and tobacco.
+She lived in Patterson, Georgia, in her youth with her older siblings Douglas Jr., Clarence, Ellen, and Viola.

-In 1930, Washington married Sylvester Whitehead (1910–1979).
-They had three sons: Sylvester Jr. (1931–2004), Parrish L. (1933–2011), and Elbert T. (1934–2006).

-Whitehead, of West Salem in Mercer County, part of Greater Pittsburgh, has stated that she never smoked or drank alcohol.
+Whitehead, in her adult years, moved to West Salem in Mercer County, part of Greater Pittsburgh.
+She didn't move into assisted living until 2011, when she was 101 years old.
+She has stated that she never smoked or drank alcohol.
 She told reporters, "I'll live as long as the Lord lets me."
-Whitehead currently lives at St. Paul's Senior Living Community in Greenville, Pennsylvania.
+Several of her grandchildren acredit her long life to her belief in God.
+Whitehead lives at St. Paul's Senior Living Community in Greenville, Pennsylvania.

+Personal life

+In 1930, Washington married Sylvester Whitehead (1908–1979).
+They had three sons: Sylvester Jr. (1931–2004), Parrish L. (1933–2011), and Elbert T. (1935–2006).